verayannn/SpotDMouse/P2-Terrain_Challenge/README.md

 - **Blue Circle with Arrow**: Commanded angular velocity (yaw rotation)
 - **Robot Movement**: Demonstrates coordinated diagonal gait pattern

-*Note: The movement appears subtle due to the robot's small size relative to the Spot-scale simulation environment - this is actually correct behavior for a 133mm tall quadruped.*
+*Note: The movement appears subtle due to the robot's small size relative to the Spot-scale simulation environment - this is currenty being trained at a higher action scale to accommodate the size of the minipupper's servo capabilities.*

 ## 🔧 Critical Scaling Discoveries